PatrickJS/cli-book/overview/overview.md

 -----
 #Part II

-##Chapter Four - saving preferences/configuraitons
+##Chapter Four - saving preferences/configuratons

 create a file that lets to set, get, and delete config items

-##Chapter Five - introduction to comander
+##Chapter Five - introduction to commander

 using a library the self generates documentation and better argument parsing